Cray-HPE/docs-csm/operations/system_management_health/Grok-Exporter_Error.md

-# `grok-exporter` pod status showing as ContainerStatusUnknown Error
+# `grok-exporter` pod status showing as "ContainerStatusUnknown" Error

 ## Symptom

-On CSM upgradation, the grok-exporter pod log has errors similar to the following:
+On CSM upgrade, the grok-exporter pod log has errors similar to the following:

 ```text
 The node was low on resource: ephemeral-storage.
 Container grok-exporter was using 127200Ki, which exceeds its request of 0.